Moist Vanilla Cupcakes

 4. Add the wet ingredients to the dry ingredients and beat until well combined.

-5. Slowly add the hot water to the batter and mix on low speed until well combined.
+5. Slowly add the water to the batter and mix on low speed until well combined.
 Scrape down the sides of the bowl as needed to make sure everything is well combined.
 Please note that the batter will be very thin.

 6. Fill the cupcake liners about half way and bake for 15-17 minutes, or until a toothpick comes out with a few moist crumbs.